slee981/slee981.github.io/_posts/2025-11-20-balanced-toe-hang-putter.md

 Unlike zero torque putters that try to eliminate both offsets ($$b_g \approx 0$$, $$b_a \approx 0$$), the balanced toe-hang uses large offsets in precise ratio to cancel their effects.
 Both torques are individually large (~0.16 N·m), but they oppose each other.

+This cancellation only works during the initial acceleration of the backswing, however.
+When you transition to the forward swing, the inertial torque reverses direction (acceleration flips sign) while gravitational torque remains roughly the same.
+Now instead of canceling, both torques add together to rotate the face open.
+The golfer experiences a putter that feels fairly neutral on the backswing but wants to open through impact.
+This may still explain their popularity — the neutral backswing feel is appealing, and the feeling of closing the face through impact is standard with every other club in the bag.

-Putters exactly like these can be seen all over, too.
-I suspect this is more or less what the plumber's neck version of the popular Taylor Made Spyder putters do.
-Especially with their changable weights, I imagine they can get those pretty dialed.
+If you want an example of this in action, check out the popular Taylor Made Spider putters with the plumber necks (a la Scottie Scheffler) that will have the toe hang ~45 degrees when laid down horizontally.
+Especially with their changable weights, I imagine they can get those pretty dialed to a players specific accelerations.

 Even more players are reducing torque than we thought!